 - Smoking: Landlords must provide tenants with a written disclosure of their smoking policy.
 This document should explain whether smoking is allowed or prohibited on the property and if any designated smoking areas exist (ORS 90.220).

-Required Notice to Terminate Month-to-Month Agreement
+Notice to Terminate Month-to-Month Rental Contract

 Because Oregon month-to-month rental agreements don’t have a set end date, landlords and tenants must abide by state-specific rules when providing notice to terminate the contract.